NEUBIAS/training-resources/_includes/spatial_calibration/scale_bar_imagej_gui.md

-- open one of the images that are mentioned in the activity preface, using `Plugins › Bio-Formats › Bio-Formats Importer`
+- Open one or more of the images that are mentioned in the activity preface, using `Plugins › Bio-Formats › Bio-Formats Importer`
     - `[X] Display metadata`
+    - `[X] Display OME-XML metadata`
-- find the pixel calibration in the metadata text window
+- Find the pixel calibration in the metadata text windows
-- also inspect the pixel size using `Image > Properties`
+- Also inspect the pixel size using `Image > Properties`
-- check that both information are consistent!
+- Check that all information are consistent
-- add a scale bar to the image using `Analyze › Tools › Scale Bar...`
+- Add a scale bar to the image using `Analyze › Tools › Scale Bar...`
-    - explore the various options for where and how to place the scale bar
+    - Explore the various options for where and how to place the scale bar